-Identify your major field of study.
+Identify your major fields of study and career pathways.

 - Discuss your field of interest and goals with faculty in the discipline(s) you are considering.